 - Palacio de Aguas Corrientes;

-- the ancient city of Sagunto;
+- The ancient city of Sagunto;

 - Museum of Fine Arts;